RangerTJ/windows-game-controller-toggle/README.md

 Development Notes
 -----------------
--Current Priority Issue: ALL Controllers that are described as "HID-compliant game controller" will be disabled (currently happening to my own blutooth X-Box One Controller).
+-Current Priority Issue: ALL wired controllers that are described as "HID-compliant game controller" will be disabled (currently happening to my own blutooth X-Box One Controller).
 To get around this will require profiles/flags and commands to enable/disable only specific devices, which I'd like to implement next.
-Oddly, disabling the blutooth-connected X-Box controller didn't disable it right away (recieved a message about requiring a restart before it would take effect... and I'm pretty sure this is related to the BSOD I'm getting when trying to re-connect it not).
-Current work-around is to just not turn on any blutooth controllers until after flight sticks are disabled, so they don't get caught in the crossfire.
+If you have a blutooth controller that is detected by the program, make sure that you turn it off and ensure that it doesn't show up in this program's initial device check.
+Failure to do so may result in perpetual BSOD issues until you clear out all the ghost controller entries in device manager (see "I turned off something and it won't turn back on...").

+-I believe I have a fix implemented now to prevent (at least some) blutooth controllers from showing up.
+As of right now, it's only been tested on my own x-box one blutooth controller and relies on an assumption about blutooth controllers having "{}" brackets in their Instance ID, which I cannot verify is the case 100% of the time, as of yet.
+In the case of my official X-Box blutooth controller, there appears to be at least 2 different devices that show up for it (both a blutooth x-input and game controller).
+The first iteration of this program disabled the game controller part and ignored the x-input part, and I suspect this is related to what caused the BSOD crashes.
+The game controller's Instance ID used brackets that appeared to reference the related x-input device, so the current fix is to just take any device with "{}" brackets in its Instance ID out of consideration for toggle-able status, since this appears to be a nomenclature used in pairing more complex controller setups.
+My current operating assumption is that brackets are used to reference the Instance ID of a blutooth controller.
+As a disclaimer, I have been unable to find documentation on this as of yet (so this assumption is based on observation device ID's), but it appears to resolve the issue in at least the case of the X-Box One controller, at least.

 -Tested by myself on Windows 10 only